jamie-lord/Lord.technology/_posts/2025-06-14-when-giants-fall-the-anatomy-of-googles-june-2025-outage.md

 ## The Human Element

-The discussion on social platforms revealed another troubling aspect: the casual acceptance of these failures as inevitable.
-Comments about "vibe coding" and AI-generated code suggest an industry that's prioritising velocity over reliability, output over quality.

-Google's workforce has been significantly reduced through layoffs whilst simultaneously being asked to deliver more features faster.
+Google's workforce has been reduced through layoffs whilst simultaneously being asked to deliver more features faster.
 When management signals that speed trumps safety, these outcomes become predictable.
 The pressure to ship features "yesterday" creates environments where fundamental safeguards get skipped.

 ## Architectural Lessons